What can my child do on their own, if only I let them?

 and will be used functionally.

-Here is a list (with links) to the all of the items we used.
+Here is a list (with links) of all of the items we used.

 Water Faucet (with PVC pipe insert)